 Who Can Inspect

 You will see statements such as New York licensed termite inspection, New York approved termite inspector, New York certified termite inspector, etc. The State of New York neither trains nor licenses termite inspectors.
-The State of New York licenses pesticide applicators and pesticide technicians.
-In the State of New York, you are required to be licensed to purchase or apply pesticides.
+The State of New York licenses pesticide applicators and technicians, not termite inspectors.

-Heimer Engineering℠ inspects for evidence of termite activity as part of the pre-purchase inspections.
-The Engineer knows about termite evidence, what conditions invite termite activity, where termites are likely to be found, etc. In addition, Heimer Engineering's℠ Licensed Engineer checks for structural damage caused by termites.
+Heimer Engineering℠ inspects for evidence of termite activity as part of the pre-purchase inspection.
+The Engineer knows about termite evidence, what conditions invite termite activity, where termites are likely to be found, etc. In addition, our Engineers check for structural damage caused by termites.

 Leaks and Thermal Imaging

 Some Inspectors claim thermal imaging provides better information than traditional home inspection methods.
 Claims of an ability to detect leaks and hidden structural defects have been used in home inspection advertising.

 Contrary to what some Inspectors claim, thermal imaging cannot detect invisible leaks, concealed overheated wiring, structural defects, termite damage, old pipes, asbestos, or mold.
 Thermal imaging is looking at the infrared emissions (essentially, the temperature) of an object.
 Thermal imaging provides no special ability to detect latent defects.

 Heimer Engineering's℠ inspection fees are competitive with non-Engineers.